 The race is sanctioned by The Oregon Bike Racing Association who provide on-course race officials and vehicle caravans to the front and rear of the leading groups.

+The 62-mile road loop navigates Bends stunning volcanic lake-country, before orbiting the iconic Mount Bachelor at over 6,400 feet above sea level.
 The riders will exit Wanoga and climb to the west.
-At mile 2, as the summit of Mount Bachelor slides out of right view, the first change of direction takes the riders south and onto a rapier-like descent through low canopy forestry, and stunning panoramic scenery.
-At mile 14, it’s a westerly turn onto Road 40, and entry to a barren, dead forest - roughly paved, and eventually thickening up into to sheer banked walls of pine and low-light rolling climbs.
+At mile 4, as the summit of Mount Bachelor slides out of right view, the first change of direction takes the riders south and onto a rapier-like, 10-mile descent through low canopy forestry.
+At mile 14, it’s a westerly turn onto Forestry Road 40, the entrance to an ancient forest, roughly paved and eventually thickening up into to sheer banked walls of pine and low-light rolling climbs.
 As Road 40 concludes, the course heads north towards the mountains - Mount Bachelor, South Sister, and Broken Top, rise out of the volcanic landscape like granite gods.
 This 16-mile stretch leads to our King, and Queen of Mountains segments, peaking at 6,400 feet above sea level.
-Then, its time to get on the gas and gather momentum, traversing one last banking climb before the 4 mile, barrel- straight descent into transition.
+Then, its time to get aero, traversing one last banking climb before the 4-mile descent into transition.